 After creating a diagnostic mock-up, the dentist will require you to try out different veneers as he carries out cosmetic imaging of your various new smiles.
 The pictures generated will help you make an informed choice as to which smile you think is closer to the one you want.

 Now to apply your chosen veneer, the dentist will slightly scrap away a section of your original teeth enamel.

 The veneer is made of several layers of thin ceramic plus an adhesive layer.
-Light-sensitive resin is used between the veneer and the original tooth and then hardened by means of a special curing light to create a perfect bond between the two.
+Light-sensitive resin is used between the veneer and the original tooth and then hardened by means of special curing light to create a perfect bond between the two.